pnnl/deimos_gui/user_guide_deimos.md

 Select the files from the folder indicated in the "location of data folder" folder.
-The files supported are .h5, .hdf, .mzML, or .mzML.gz The h5 files can be made from a dataframe with a column for dimension and intensity.
+The files supported are .h5, .hdf, .mzML, or .mzML.gz The h5 files can be made from a dataframe with columns for the dimensions and intensity.
 A h5 files can also be created by following the directions https://deimos.readthedocs.io/en/latest/user_guide/loading_saving.html

 ![Graphical user interface, text, application Description automatically